taw00/writing-resources/Documents/on-fonts.md

 For publication, heavy text websites, and more, you probably want something more nuanced than Times New Roman.
 And you want to start considering different fonts for different purposes (headers, text body, quotations and asides, etc.).

 That being said, unless you really really need to make a statement that requires it, stick to fonts that are nuanced rather than boldly different or bizarre.
 One of the most commonly cited criticism of poorly designed self-published books is that authors sometimes pick distracting fonts.
 Don't do that.
 Er on the side of conservatism.

-### The fonts I'm using

-We'll discuss all kinds of fonts here in a second, but to keep things grounded, here are the fonts I am predominantly using right now .&nbsp;.&nbsp;.

-> **For print (LibreOffice)**
-> * Submission: TeX Gyre Termes and _maybe_ Avería Serif for headings
-> * Publishing: I would use EB Garamond, Cormorant Garamand Medium, Cardo  (11pt), or Libre Caslon Text (10pt), but not Source Serif Pro.

-> **For print (Google Docs)**
-> * Submission: Tinos and _maybe_ Avería Serif for headings
-> * Publishing: Don't use Google Docs as a source for your published documents.

-> **For the web:** I maintain three websites using these fonts:
-> 1. Headings: Source Sans Pro / Text: Cardo
-> 2. Headings: Source Sans Pro / Text: Source Serif Pro
-> 3. Headings: Avería Sans Libre / Text: Libre Caslon Text
-> * Specialized usage (used for some blog posts): Chilanka, Overpass, and Fira Mono

 ### Font categories and some associated fonts